ManuelWeiss/DataStaxDay/labs/Lab 3 - Primary Keys.md

 select * from sentiment5 where ch = 'facebook' and dt >= 20160102 and dt <= 20160103;
 ```

-For one table at a time, copy/paste/run the groups of queries.
-In other words, run all of the queries for sentiment1 at the same time.
-Check out Cassandra's response.
-Then run all queries for sentiment2 at the same time, etc. You'll notice that some of the queries work against some of the tables, but not all.
-Why?

 ## Extra Credit 1